re-xandria/acnh-loading-uxr/README.md

 1. **Data Collection**: Conducted surveys and usability testing to gather information on user preferences and pain points regarding video game loading screens.
 2. **Analysis**: Analyzed data to identify common themes and user expectations.
 3. **Insight Generation**: Derived key insights about what makes a loading screen engaging and immersive.
-4. **Design Iteration**: Based on the insights, designed a new prototype for the *Animal Crossing* loading screen.
+4. **Design Iteration**: Based on the insights, a new prototype was designed for the *Animal Crossing* loading screen.

 ## Design Goals